davidagross/mandelbrot-js/README.md

 There are several ways of optimizing this.
 For instance, we can simply multiply the whole offset by four, which is the same as shifting all bits left two positions.
-However, javascript works in mysterious ways, so the customary shift operations may not be as fast as in other languages like C and C++.
-The reason _probably_ has to do with the fact that javascript only has _one_ data type for numbers, and my guess is that it's some kind of float.
+However, JavaScript works in mysterious ways, so the customary shift operations may not be as fast as in other languages like C and C++.
+The reason _probably_ has to do with the fact that JavaScript only has _one_ data type for numbers, and my guess is that it's some kind of float.